-- Time-bound: Set a deadline for achieving the goal, and place the interim steps to the end result on a timeline to monitor progress toward the goal.
+- Timebound: Set a deadline for achieving the goal and place the interim steps on a timeline to monitor progress toward the goal.

 Each type of nursing degree qualifies nurses for specific roles and duties.
-Each degree can also serve as a steppingstone on a nursing career path that culminates in a leadership position in a healthcare setting, whether a hospital or clinic; a public health role; or a management or top administrative position with a healthcare provider or other organization.
+Each degree can also serve as a stepping-stone on a nursing career path that culminates in a leadership position in a health care setting, whether at a hospital or clinic; a public health role; or management or top administrative position with a health care provider or other organization.

 All the undergraduate programs include supervised clinical experience as well as courses in anatomy, physiology, microbiology, and various social and behavioral sciences.
-Their goal is to prepare students to pass their states’ licensing examination for RNs as well as to teach the skills and experience to thrive in their nursing careers.
+Their goal is to prepare students to pass their states’ licensing examinations for RNs as well as to teach the skills and experience nurses need to thrive in their careers.

 Bachelor of Science in Nursing

 In addition to the science topics listed above, the curriculum of BSN degree programs includes courses in physical and social sciences, communication, critical thinking, and leadership.
 In the past, a bachelor’s degree in nursing was considered the minimum education requirement to qualify for nurse administrator positions as well as for work as a nursing researcher, consultant or teacher.
 However, a growing number of employers now consider a master’s degree in nursing to be a prerequisite to qualify for nurse manager roles.

 To receive a state-issued nursing license, RNs must graduate from an approved nursing program and pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN).